 As Freeman reported, ‘Van Dusen could be heard being outraged, “I can’t believe she said, ‘Can you help me?’!”’

-Exception: in APA and MLA styles, the last punctuation mark goes after the citation information given in parentheses.
+Exception: In APA and MLA styles, the final punctuation mark goes after the citation in parentheses.

 APA example: